PeerPiper/peerpiper/packages/integrity-wallet/inner-app/README.md

 # Inner App

-This is the app that is compiled and hashed into the dataurl.
-This is the app that you want to knwo whether it's been changed or not.
-The app with your sensitive data (secrets, etc).
+This is the app that is compiled and hashed into the [dataurl](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Data_URLs), which are used because they can contain both a script URL plus a [subresource integrity hash](https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity).
+Use this app when you want to know whether it's been changed or not, as the browser won't load it if it's changed behind your back.
+Use this app with your sensitive data (secrets, etc).

-This inner app is the opener window, which is how you can connect to the DApp (usign the `window.opener` property).
+This inner app is the window [`opener`](https://developer.mozilla.org/en-US/docs/Web/API/Window/opener), which is how you can connect to the DApp (using the `window.opener` [property](https://developer.mozilla.org/en-US/docs/Web/API/Window/opener)).

-## Made with Svelte + Vite
+Made with Svelte + Vite

-This template should help get you started developing with Svelte in Vite.

 ## Build